h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_5_Quiz.md

 1. How would you transform a time series forecasting problem into a supervised regression problem for SVR?
 2. Design appropriate feature engineering techniques for temporal data
 3. How would you handle non-stationarity in time series using SVR?
-4. Implement a sliding window approach for online SVR learning
+4. Design a sliding window approach for online SVR learning
 5. Compare SVR with ARIMA and LSTM for time series prediction

 For a detailed explanation of this problem, see [Question 13: SVR for Time Series](L5_5_13_explanation.md).